Honest Review:

 Time Doctor has four paid plans that cater to various business needs.

-One tier up is the Time Doctor Standard Plan which has all of the Basic Plan features, plus productivity ratings, break tracking, inactivity alerts, custom web and app tracking, web and app usage report, 60+ integrations via Chrome and Firefox extensions, payroll, real-time email notifications, and daily email notifications.
-It also comes with the ability to see up to six months of tracked data history, chat support, and 12-hour SLA for $8.4 per user per month billed annually, or $10 when billed monthly — getting on the higher side, but still quite reasonable, considering that this is Time Doctor’s most popular plan.
+One tier up is the Standard Plan which has all of the Basic Plan features, plus productivity ratings, break tracking, inactivity alerts, web and app usage report, 60+ integrations via Chrome and Firefox extensions, payroll, and real-time notifications.

 Read 5 things you MUST know about Time Doctor’s pricing.